-Files that AV Defender deem to be potentially infected are put into quarantine.
-This means they are intercepted and stored in a safe location until you can examine them to determine if they are safe to enter the network.
+Files that AV Defender flags as potentially infected are put into quarantine.
+They are intercepted and stored in a safe location until you can examine them to determine if they are safe to enter the network.

 You can delete or restore messages or files that have been isolated due to the detection of malware.